aleksanderbl29/ansible4homelab/README.md

   main_tasks --> clone_repos  --> |If hostname includes HA| clone_ha_repo
 ``````

+## Preparation

+When running this playbook [here](./preparation.md) is a list of things that needs to be done first, e.g. collection tokens and creating secrets

 ## Credits

 I have drawn a lot of inspiration from Jeff Geerling's work with ansible.
 I also use his book to learn ansible while moving my manual deployment to ansible.